OnitiFR/mulch/README.md

 ### Quick demo install:
-For a quick demo installation on a **blank** Ubuntu or Debian system, you may also use this standalone auto-install script (with root privileges):
+For a quick demo installation on a **blank** Ubuntu 22.04+ system, you may also use this standalone auto-install script (with root privileges):
 ```
 wget https://raw.github.com/OnitiFR/mulch/master/install/deb_ubuntu_autoinstall.sh